ducktors/Valkeyrie/README.md

 - **Simple and intuitive API** - Easy to learn and use
 - **Factory functions** - Create and populate databases from iterables and async sources
+- **Schema validation** - Runtime validation with Zod, Valibot, ArkType, and other Standard Schema libraries
 - **Rich data type support** - Store and retrieve complex data structures
 - **Hierarchical keys** - Organize data with multi-part keys
 - **Atomic operations** - Perform multiple operations in a single transaction